AmpersandTarski/Ampersand/commands.md

 * Unchanged (but now only available for relevant commands)
   * ***--outputDir=DIR***
           output directory.
 Not used for prototypes.
-This might change in the future.
   * ***--blackWhite***
           avoid coloring conventions to facilitate readable pictures in black and white.